 API-first CMS called the shots this year, containing no frontend component, only the backend.
 Here’s a single graphic to show you what it looks like:

 Such API-first design puts users first, reduces costs on app development, and allows dev teams to work in parallel.
 It also includes proper API documentation when building custom apps, so developers can help peers understand how to connect with them.
+API documentation, often part of an API developer portal, allows developers to interact with the API endpoints.

 10) Responsive Web Design